Spain: Dream trip through Andalusia

 Gibraltar → Estación de Cádiz | Duration: 2:30 h | Transfers: 0

 From Gibraltar to Cadiz it is best to continue by bus.
-There are direct bus connections and after 2.5 hours you will arrive in Cadiz.
+There are two direct bus connections daily and only take a short 2.5 hours.

 Cadiz: The Oldest City In Western Europe

 The city was already built over 3000 years ago and was thus culturally influenced by many different people.
 The old town in Cadiz is particularly beautiful since it is completely surrounded by the sea, it can only be reached via a narrow headland.

 Sights worth investigating are the cathedral, Gadir archeological site, as well as the Castle of San Sebastian.
 Being situated on the sea, Cadiz has sandy beaches for the sun worshippers and bountiful seafood restaurants for food lovers.
 In winter, the carnival is the cultural highlight, which is one of the largest on the Spanish mainland.

 Cadiz → Jerez de la Frontera | Duration: 0:33 h | Transfers: 0 | Transport: Train